AdobeDocs/experience-manager-cloud-service.en/help/edge/edge-dev-getting-started.md

    ![fstab.yaml](assets/edge-dev-getting-started/fstab.png)

-1. Edit the `fstab.yaml` file to update the mountpoint of your project.
-Replace the default google.com URL with the URL of your AEM as a Cloud Service authoring instance and then click **Commit changes...**.
+1. Edit the `fstab.yaml` file to update the mount point of your project.
+Replace the default Google Docs URL with the URL of your AEM as a Cloud Service authoring instance and then click **Commit changes...**.

    * `https://<aem-author>/bin/franklin.delivery/<owner>/<repository>/main`
+   * Changing the mount point tells Edge Delivery Services where to find the content of the site.

    ![Updating fstab](assets/edge-dev-getting-started/fstab-update.png)

-1. Add a commit message as desired and then click **Commit changes**, committing them to the `main` branch.
+1. Add a commit message as desired and then click **Commit changes**, committing them directly to the `main` branch.

    ![Committing changes](assets/edge-dev-getting-started/commit-fstab-changes.png)